synxty/idea/[game-title].md

 Each player starts the game with 3 rows of tiles under their control, the **Vanguard Line**, the **Mid Line**, and the **Rear Line**.
 The **Vanguard Line** is the row closest to the opponent's controlled area followed by the **Mid Line** and the **Rear Line**.
 It's important to name the rows as each row has its own set of adjacency effects.

 ## 5. Effects

+This section delves into the intricate web of effects that shape the game's dynamic battles.
+From character-specific alterations to global battlefield transformations and the strategic nuances brought by character positioning, effects play a pivotal role in determining victory or defeat.
+Whether you're wielding the powers of light or darkness, manipulating elements, or vying for supremacy, understanding and leveraging these effects is essential for mastering the game's tactical depth.

 ### 5.1.
 Character Effects